-HCC of NASH/cryptogenic background matched closest with tumors from the TAK1^{LPC-KO} model and the AlbLT $\alpha\beta$ model (CGH analysis).
-Histopathology showed steatosis, massive lymphocyte infiltration, and tumor necrosis in the AlbLT $\alpha\beta$ model.
-NASH-typical morphologic findings were less frequent in the TAK1^{LPC-KO} model, possibly due to the early onset of carcinogenesis in this model.
+HCC of NASH/cryptogenic background matched closest with tumors from the TAK1^{LPC-KO} model and AlbLTαβ model (CGH analysis).
+Histopathology showed steatosis, massive lymphocyte infiltration and tumor necrosis in the AlbLTαβ model.
+NASH-typical morphological findings were less frequent in the TAK1^{LPC-KO} model, possibly due to the early onset of carcinogenesis in this model.
 In contrast, a frequent finding was the mixed-cell phenotype, consisting of side-by-side eosinophilic and basophilic cells typically found in rodents and indicative of liver damage.

-$Mcl-1^{\Delta hep}$ tumors most closely matched with virus-induced HCC than other etiologies based on CGH analysis (60%, P <0.004), and the greatest overlap was seen with patients with hepatitis B (P < 0.025).
-Morphologically, tumors of the Mcl-1^{Δ hep} model showed apoptotic hepatocytes, highly proliferative tumors, tumor necrosis, steatosis, and moderate lymphocyte infiltration.
-Of note, fibrosis was rare in non-tumorous liver tissue throughout all models (Fig. 3C).
+Mcl-1 $^{\Delta hep}$ tumors matched more closely to virus induced HCC than other etiologies based on CGH analysis (60%, p<0.004), and the greatest overlap was seen with patients with hepatitis B (p<0.025).
+Morphologically, tumors of the Mcl-1 $^{\Delta hep}$ model showed apoptotic hepatocytes, highly proliferative tumors, tumor necrosis, steatosis and moderate lymphocyte infiltration.
+Of note, fibrosis was rare in non-tumorous liver tissue throughout all models.

-Intertumor and intratumor heterogeneity
+Inter- and intratumor heterogeneity

 Given that human HCC are mostly well-demarcated tumors with variable growth patterns and cytology, we next analyzed tumor growth including inter- and intratumor heterogeneity (32, 36).
-Intertumor heterogeneity refers to the diversity of tumors within each model, and is defined by the number of histology patterns per mouse cohort.
+Intertumor heterogeneity refers to the diversity of tumors within each model, and is defined by the number of histology pattern per mouse cohort.
 Intratumor heterogeneity refers to the heterogeneity within each tumor, and is defined by histology patterns per individual tumor.
-As for the intertumor heterogeneity, we analyzed it on a morphological, IHC, and CGH level.
-Two of the models (DEN and TAK1^{LPC-KO}) scarcely showed any tumor heterogeneity, whereas three models (Mcl-1^{Δ hep}, c-Myc, and AlbLTaß) display tumor heterogeneity on a CGH level and histologically.
-In detail, a single major growth pattern and maximum two cytological features were found in the DEN model and the TAK1^{LPĆ-KO} model.
-In contrast, two (c-Myc model) or more than three growth patterns (Mcl- $1^{\Delta hep}$ and AlbLT $\alpha\beta$ models) in combination with cytological features were observed (intertumor heterogeneity).
-Intratumor heterogeneity (>2 different growth patterns and/or cytological features within the same tumor) was present in ~50% of Mcl-1^{Δ hep} and AlbLT $\alpha\beta$ tumors.
-In three of the models (DEN, Mcl-1^{Δ hep}, AlbLT $\alpha\beta$), tumors were clearly demarcated compared with a diffuse intrahepatic growth in the other two models, i.e., c-Myc and TAK1^{LPC-KO} (Fig. 3D).
+As for the intertumor heterogeneity, we have analyzed it on morphology, immunohistochemistry and CGH level.
+Two of the models (DEN and TAK1^{LPC-KO}) showed no tumor heterogeneity at all, whereas three models (McI-1^{Δ hep}}, c-Myc and AlbLT α β) display tumor heterogeneity on CGH level and by histology.
+In detail, a single major growth pattern and maximum two cytological features were found in the DEN model and the TAK1^{LPC-KO} model.
+In contrast, two (c-Myc model) or more than three growth patterns (McI-1^{Δ hep}} and AlbLT α β model) in combination with cytological features were observed (intertumor heterogeneity).
+Intratumor heterogeneity (>2 different growth patterns and/or cytological features within the same tumor) was present in ~50% of McI-1^{Δ hep} and AlbLT α β tumors.
+In three of the models (DEN, McI-1^{Δ hep}, AlbLT α β), tumors were clearly demarcated compared to a diffuse intrahepatic growth in the other two models i.e. c-Myc and TAK1^{LPC-KO} (Figure 3D).

-IHC profiles
+Immunohistochemistry profiles

 Next, we were wondering whether IHC profiles in murine liver tumors mimicked the profiles of human HCC.
-Homogeneous IHC profiles were observed in the TAK1^{LPC-KO} model and the DEN-treated model.
-Tumors of the TAK1^{LPC-KO} model were nearly exclusively negative for A6 (biliary/progenitor phenotype) and glutamine synthetase (a marker of β -catenin activation) (36).
+Homogeneous immunohistochemistry profiles were observed in the TAK1^{LPC-KO} model and the DEN-treated model.
+Tumors of the TAK1^{LPC-KO} model were nearly exclusively negative for A6 (biliary/progenitor phenotype) and glutamine synthetase indicating β -catenin activation (36).
 Tumors of the DEN-treated mice were A6 positive in 85%.
-Heterogeneous, more human-like profiles were present in the c-Myc and Mcl- $1^{\Delta hep}$ models, including positivity for glutamine synthetase and/or A6.
-The closest resemblance to the HCC cohort IHC profile was found in the AlbLT $\alpha\beta$ model (Fig. 4A and B).
+Heterogeneous, more human-like profiles were present in the c-Myc and the Mcl-1^{Δ hep}} model, including positivity for glutamine synthetase and/or A6.
+The closest resemblance of the HCC cohort immunohistochemistry profile was found in the AlbLT $\alpha\beta$ model (Figure 4A and B).

-In summary, murine tumors segregate into mainly biliary/progenitor-like phenotypes (DEN-treated, Mcl-1^{Δ hep}), β -cateninactivated phenotype (c-Myc), and mixed (AlbLT $\alpha\beta$).
-Table 3 shows a summary of IHC, genetic and morphologic subtyping results.
+In summary, murine tumors segregate into mainly biliary/progenitor-like phenotypes (DEN-treated, McI-1 $^{\Delta hep}$), β -catenin-activated phenotype (c-Myc) and mixed

+(AlbLT $\alpha\beta$).
+Table 3 shows a summary of IHC, genetic and morphological subtyping results.